esphome/esphome-docs/components/sensor/bme680_bsec.rst

 - **address** (*Optional*, int): Manually specify the I^2C address of the sensor.
 Defaults to ``0x76``.
 Another address can be ``0x77``.

 - **temperature_offset** (*Optional*, float): Temperature offset if device is in enclosure and reads too high.
+  This value is subtracted from the reading.
+If the sensor reads 5°C too high, set this to ``5``.
   Defaults to ``0``.

 - **iaq_mode** (*Optional*, string): IAQ calculation mode.
 Default is ``static`` for static applications (e.g. fixed indoor devices).